-- Demonstrate a coherent and systematic knowledge and understanding of the field of literary and theoretical developments in the field of English Studies and English Studies in India.
-This would include the student's ability to identify, speak and write about genres, forms, periods, movements and conventions of writing as well as the ability to understand and engage with literary-critical concepts, theories and categories - Demonstrate the ability to understand the role of literature in a changing world from the disciplinary perspective as well as in relation to its professional and everyday use.
-While the aspect of disciplinary attributes is covered by the ability of the students to read texts with close attention to themes, conventions, contexts and value systems, a key aspect of this attribute is their ability to situate their reading, their position(s) in terms of community, class, caste, religion, language, region, gender, politics, and an understanding of the global and the local - Demonstrate the ability to think and write critically and clearly about one's role as a citizen of the world through a reading of English literatures and literatures in translation - Communicate ideas, opinions and values-both literary values and values of life in all shades and shapes-in order to expand the knowledge of the subject as it moves from the classroom to life and life-worlds - Demonstrate the ability to share the results of academic and disciplinary learning through different forms of communication such as essays, dissertations, reports, findings, notes, etc., on different platforms of communication such as the classroom, the media and the internet - Recognize the scope of English studies in terms of career opportunities, employment and lifelong engagement in teaching, publishing, translation, communication, media, soft skills and other allied fields - Apply subject-specific skills in language and literature to foster a larger sense of ethical and moral responsibility among fellow humans in order to see and respect differences in and among various species and life-forms and learn to transcend them
+- demonstrate a coherent and systematic knowledge and understanding of various fields of literary, historical, political, educational and theoretical developments in the fields pertaining to these areas.
+This would also include the student's ability to identify, speak and write about genres, forms, periods, movements and conventions of writing as well as the ability to understand and engage with literary/critical concepts, theories and categories - demonstrate the ability to understand the role of literature, history, political science and education in a changing world from the disciplinary perspective as well as in relation to its professional and everyday use.
+While the aspect of disciplinary attribute is covered by the ability of the students to read texts with close attention to themes, conventions, contexts and value systems, a key aspect of this attribute is their ability to situate their reading, their position(s) in terms of community, class, caste, religion, language, region, gender, politics, and an understanding of the global and the local - demonstrate the ability to think and write critically and clearly about one's role as a citizen of the world through a study of these various subjects - Communicate ideas, opinions and values-both literary values and values of life in all shades and shapes-in order to expand the knowledge of the subject as it moves from the classroom to life and life-worlds - Demonstrate the ability to share the results of academic and disciplinary learning through different forms of communication such as essays, dissertations, reports, findings, notes, etc, on different platforms of communication such as the classroom, the media and the internet - Recognize the scope of these various studies in terms of career opportunities, employment and lifelong engagement in teaching, publishing, translation, communication, media, soft skills and other allied fields - Apply subject-specific skills in language and literature to foster a larger sense of ethical and moral responsibility among fellow humans in order to see and respect differences in and among various species and life-forms and learn to transcend them - Demonstrate in written work their understanding of different cultures in past environments and how those cultures changed over the course of the centuries